January 25, 2018

-Many property managers focus on promoting their buildings to millenials, and rightly so.
-But remember this: Millenials aren’t the only significant cohort on the rental market.
+Many property managers focus on promoting their buildings to millennials, and rightly so.
+But remember this: Millennials aren’t the only significant cohort on the rental market.

 Baby boomers (those born between 1946 and 1964) are the fastest-growing group of renters, with thousands reaching retirement age every day until 2030.
 As they trade in their houses for rental units, they have more cash to spend and are looking to enjoy a more convenient, carefree lifestyle – one that includes a central, urban location and the best amenities available.

 If you want to corner the market on this rising group of prospects, you need to let them know they’ll find the lifestyle they want by living on your property.